HMS Gibraltar (1892)

 HMS Gibraltar, was an Edgar-class cruiser launched in 1892 for service in the Royal Navy.
 She was built and engineered by Messrs Napier of Glasgow.
 Of 7,700 loaded displacement, she was coal-fired with four double-ended cylindrical boilers driving two shafts.
 She could make 20 kn with forced draught and 18 kn with natural draught.
 She was a very good sea boat and an exceptional steamer.

 Service history

 During her early career Gibraltar served mainly on foreign stations.
 In late 1899 she had a complete refit at Portsmouth dockyard.
 In March 1901 she was commissioned by Captain Arthur Limpus, with a complement of 544 officers and men, to take the place as flagship of Rear-Admiral Arthur Moore, who had been appointed Commander-in-Chief on the Cape Station.
 She arrived in Durban in early September 1901.

 In July 1902 she was head of a group of seven Royal Navy ships visiting Zanzibar for a show of force following the death of the sultan and accession of his son, Ali bin Hamud.
 The following month she visited Kenya, and Beira, Mozambique, before she was back in South Africa in September.
-Three months later she visited Saint Helena and Ascension Island in December 1902.
+Three months later she visited Saint Helena and Ascension Island in December 1902, and the following month she was in Bathurst and Sierra Leone.